nohadrweesh/ckad-notes/09-Security/08-admission-controller.md

 - When request hits apiServer, first it goes through authentication process(usually through certificates)
 - As this is done through kubectl --> so we have kubeconfig and authentication process is responsible for idnetifying the user who is sending the request
   `Kubectl ---> Authentication ---> Create Pod`
-- Then it goes through authorization process,mostly useing role-based access control(rbac) `Kubectl ---> Authentication ---> Authorization ---> Create Pod`
+- Then it goes through authorization process,mostly using role-based access control(rbac) `Kubectl ---> Authentication ---> Authorization ---> Create Pod`

-- So Authorization using RBAC controls wether to create/update/list/delete resouces or even contorl specific resource names BUT all at K8s api level
+- So Authorization using RBAC controls wether to create/update/list/delete resouces or even control specific resource names BUT all at K8s api level
 - But if we want to create more like some image names control(specific hub) or specific capabilities, or enforce some metadata ---> Need for AdmissionControls
   `Kubectl ---> Authentication ---> Authorization ---> Admission Control ---> Create Pod`
-- Admission Control --> help in creating better security measures and can evenc change the request itself like;
+- Admission Control --> help in creating better security measures and can even change the request itself like;
   - AlwayPullImage
   - EventRateLimit
   - NamespaceExists (deny requests if ns is not created) VS NamespaceAutoProvsion (creates ns if not exist)